 - She’ll likely just continue clawing when you’re not around – or shift her attention to the matching pristine vintage foot cushion.

-- Punishment often has side effects such as aggression or fear, and potentially damaging the relationship between owner and pet.
+- Punishment often has side effects such as aggression or fear, and potentially damaging the relationship between the pet and the person.

 So, what alternatives are out there?

-Personally, I’d go for the solution that’s more fun for everybody, teaches the animal something and improves the relationship between owner and pet:
+Personally, I’d go for the solution that’s more fun for everybody, teaches the animal something and improves the relationship between the guardian and the pet:

 Behaviour management solutions

-Today, I want to share the combined approach I used to solve a scratching situation:
+Today, I want to share the combined approach I used to solve my scratching situation: